-With nearly $700 million in research expenditures, one of the 10 largest academic research libraries, top ranked graduate fields, and some of the best facilities in academia, Cornell University is consistently ranked as one of the most comprehensive universities in the world.
+With $1.061 billion in research expenditures, one of the 10 largest academic research libraries, top ranked graduate fields, and some of the best facilities in academia, Cornell University is consistently ranked as one of the most comprehensive universities in the world.

 Cornell has more than 100 interdisciplinary research centers, institutes, laboratories, and programs where research is conducted on everything from nano-particles to labor migration in Nepal.
 The Graduate Linkage program links graduate students at Cornell University’s Ithaca campus with the Weill Cornell Medical College (WCMC) and Graduate School of Medical Sciences (WCGSMS).

 Graduate education receives strong financial support with nearly $50 million in tuition, stipend, and organized research expenditures.
-Cornell is ranked first among the nation’s academic institutions in National Science Foundation research funding.
-(Source: Vice Provost for Research, Cornell University.)
+Cornell is ranked among the nation’s academic institutions in National Science Foundation research funding.
+(Source: Cornell Research.)